|Title||PURPLE HIVE PROJECT|

 |Linda Bailey||Honest Fox||Production|

 As Australia is the only continent on the planet without Varroa mite, there has never been a need for similar technology.
 The Purple Hive Project needed to be built from the ground up, for Australian conditions and Australian bees.
 It also needed to be able to do all computing at the device so as to save power as the device is powered by solar.
-The budget for the innovation came from the marketing department, rather than spending $160,000aud on an advertising campaign Bega (client) chose to spend it on developing a solution for the biggest problem the honey industry was facing.

 In 2020, Bega Foods entered the Honey market, working with us to co-create the product, packaging and product from the ground up.
 The result is B Honey, a sustainable honey brand built off the platform “It all starts with a Bee”.
 Everything the brand does will support bees and their environment before all else.
 Through workshops, stakeholder interviews and field research we identified the biggest threat facing Australian bees… Varroa mite.
 The global bee industry is under threat from a small yet devastating parasite, the Varroa Mite, which is decimating bee colonies around the world and is a leading cause of colony collapse disorder.
 Currently Australia is the only inhabited continent on earth without Varroa Mite, and to keep it that way the Australian Government invests millions of dollars into a manual, time consuming monitoring at high risk ports around the country.